Human eye: Pupil constriction

-Accommodation of the lens
+Lens accommodation

 Changing the curvature of the lens is carried out by the ciliary muscles surrounding the lens; this process is known as "accommodation".
 Accommodation narrows the inner diameter of the ciliary body, which actually relaxes the fibers of the suspensory ligament attached to the periphery of the lens, and also allows the lens to relax into a more convex, or globular, shape.
 A more convex lens refracts light more strongly and focuses divergent light rays from near objects onto the retina, allowing closer objects to be brought into better focus.

-Eye care professionals
+Medicine

 The human eye contains enough complexity to warrant specialized attention and care beyond the duties of a general practitioner.
 These specialists, or eye care professionals, serve different functions in different countries.
 Eye care professionals can have overlap in their patient care privileges.
-For example, both an ophthalmologist (M.D.) and optometrist (O.D.) are professionals who diagnoses eye disease and can prescribe lenses to correct vision.
-However, typically only ophthalmologists are licensed to perform surgical procedures.
+For example, both an ophthalmologist (M.D.) and optometrist (O.D.) are professionals who diagnose eye disease and can prescribe lenses to correct vision.
+Typically, only ophthalmologists are licensed to perform surgical procedures.
 Ophthalmologists may also specialize within a surgical area, such as cornea, cataracts, laser, retina, or oculoplastics.